 - 1. Number of therapy visits authorized and number of therapy visits attended. - 2.
 A clear diagnosis and reasonable prognosis including the member's potential for meaningful and significant progress. - 3.
 A description of the member's current deficits and their severity level documented using objective data.
 This may include current standardized assessment scores, age equivalents, and percentage of functional delay, criterion-referenced scores or other objective information as appropriate for the member's condition or impairment. - 4.
-Objective demonstration of the member's progress towards each prior goal.
-For all unmet treatment goals, baseline and current function must be submitted so that the member's progress towards goals may be measured.
-As the treating therapist has set the treatment goals for a specified time period, it would be expected that treatment goals would be met within the specified time frame.
-If the treatment goals are unmet, it is the treating therapist's responsibility to objectively describe any barriers to progress that were encountered and appropriate modifications to the treatment plan in order to meet the member's needs. - 5.
+Objective demonstration of the member's progress towards each prior treatment goal.
+Treatment goals are developed by the treating therapist to be met within the timeframe specified on the treatment plan.
+If any goals are unmet, it is the treating therapist's responsibility to objectively describe specific barriers to progress that were encountered and make appropriate modifications to the treatment plan in order to meet the member's needs.
+For all unmet treatment goals, report the status of the goal at the beginning of the previous treatment period, and the current status at the time of reporting as they compare to the target.
+If the treatment plan was written with maintenance goals, a status statement would be expected for each maintenance goal directed at a skilled service. - 5.
 If the member has not met the expected level of progress, the request must be reviewed by the medical director to determine if there is medical necessity to continue treatment. - 6.
 An updated statement of the prescribed treatment modalities and their recommended frequency/duration. - 7.
 A brief prognosis with clearly established discharge criteria. - 8.
 Updated treatment goals which are specific to the member's diagnosed condition or impairment.
 Treatment goals must be functional, measurable, attainable and time-based. - 9.
-Updated treatment plan/progress summary may be no older than 90 days old.

-10. Treatment plan must be signed and dated by the treating therapist.
+Updated treatment plan/progress summary may be no older than 90 Days old. - 10.
+Treatment plan must be signed and dated by the treating therapist.